This post has been updated with information for the 2021 bird count.

 This weekend, just grab a notebook, a field guide and binoculars if you have them.
 Head out to a local park or look outside your window.
 And start counting birds.

-The Great Backyard Bird Count, held from February 16-19 this year, is one of the largest global citizen science initiatives.
+The Great Backyard Bird Count, held from February 12-15 2021, is one of the largest global citizen science initiatives.